The Palace of Minos

 Taxes included.
 Shipping calculated at checkout.

 The offprint, signed by the author, addresses the Aegina Treasure, found in 1892 and still do this day one of the most important collections of Minoan jewellery.
-It was well known that Crete was a hotbed of Bronze Age archaeology yet to be fully uncovered by academics, but Ottoman rule and hostility prevented any government co-operation.
+It was well known that Crete was a centre of Bronze Age archaeology yet to be fully uncovered by academics, but Ottoman rule and hostility prevented any government co-operation.
 When the Cretan Republic was founded in 1899, many European museums and universities rushed to secure permissions, only to find Evans had purchased private ownership of the prime spots in Heraklion, the cultural capital of the Minoan Civilisation.

-First editions throughout, vol IV part II and offprints signed by author; 5 vols bound in 7, plus complimentary extract and offprint, 4to (25.5 x 19.5); approximately 952 illustrations (many full-page), 35 colour plates, 69 supplementary plates, 11 large plans in pockets at end of volumes, slight marginal damage to plates at rear of vol II part I; publisher's gilt decorated blue cloth, with gilt motifs and borders to boards and spines, light fading to spines of vol IV pt I and II, inner margin tear to offprint, some light rubbing to extremities, a very good set.
+First editions throughout, vol IV part II and offprints signed by author; 5 vols bound in 7, with complimentary extract and offprint, 4to (25.5 x 19.5); approximately 952 illustrations (many full-page), 35 colour plates, 69 supplementary plates, 11 large plans in pockets at end of volumes, slight marginal damage to plates at rear of vol II part I; publisher's gilt decorated blue cloth, with gilt motifs and borders to boards and spines, light fading to spines of vol. IV pt I and II, inner margin tear to offprint, some light rubbing to extremities, a very good set.

 About us